What are the top bathroom safety tips?

 Put commonly used items in easy to reach areas

-This might seem a simple tip, but it is a very important one as putting commonly used items like toothbrushes, hand soaps, towels and flannels in easy to reach areas can help older people who suffer from mobility problems.
+It might seem like a simple tip, but it is something that can easily be forgotten.
+Putting commonly used items like toothbrushes, hand soaps, towels and flannels in easy to reach areas can help older people who suffer from mobility problems.

-This will avoid older people having to bend down or stretch to get items and therefore lessens the chances of them getting injured.
+Putting commonly used items in easy to reach areas means older people don’t have to bend down or stretch to get items and therefore lessens the chances of them getting injured.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.